Enigmahack/MatrixCodeGenerator/README.md

 #
 🚀 What's New in v10.0
-This milestone release marks a significant leap in visual fidelity and architectural stability.
+This milestone release marks a significant leap in visual fidelity and architectural stability, introducing the "Divergent Reality" system and a completely overhauled effects engine.

 **Quantized Effects Suite:**
-*   **Fully Realized Quantized Pulse**: Implemented a complete 'Reality Swap' mechanic where the pulse reveals a divergent simulation world that becomes permanent.
+*   **"Reality Swap" Mechanic**: Quantized Pulse now reveals a "Shadow World"—a parallel, independent simulation—that can be permanently committed to the main grid upon completion.
+*   **Shadow Simulation (Ping-Pong Architecture)**: Implemented a high-performance system where two independent worlds flow continuously, allowing for seamless, zero-latency swaps and "New World" reveals.
+*   **Advanced Growth Logic**: Expansion now follows an "Aspect Ratio Driven Cross Extension" algorithm with a 7-stage growth cycle (Vertical Bar -> Horizontal Bar -> Hole Fill -> Random Chunk), ensuring cinematic coverage.
 *   **Expansion Optimization**: Shifted to a high-performance Expansion Map architecture (Uint16Array) for O(1) lookups and integer-driven growth logic.
-*   **Visual Refinement**: Added organic block shapes (2x2, 2x3, 3x2, 3x3) and dual-cycle rendering for smoother, more cinematic transitions.
+*   **Visual Refinement**: Added organic block shapes (2x2, 2x3, 3x2, 3x3) and "Two-Cycle Visuals" where new blocks retain a distinct color (Yellow) for one cycle before merging (Green) into the structure.
+*   **New Effects**: Fully implemented **Quantized Zoom** (procedural chip-style zoom) and **Quantized Retract** (controlled grid erosion) with dedicated UI controls.

+**Rendering & Visuals:**
+*   **GPU-Accelerated Glyph Path**: Implemented a dedicated lookup path that builds a Uint16Array of atlas glyph IDs, bypassing thousands of costly `drawImage` calls per frame for high-density simulations.
+*   **Multi-Pass Visual Pipeline**: Refined the 4-pass rendering system (Perimeter -> Interior Lines -> Block Fill -> Overlay) to support complex effects like Quantized Zoom with 1:1 visual fidelity.
+*   **Layer-Synchronized Generation**: Optimized `QuantizedBlockGenerator` to populate all sub-layers simultaneously, ensuring consistent coverage across 100k+ cells without redundant per-layer calculations.
+*   **Alpha & Masking Refinement**: Updated `WebGLRenderer` to allow effect overrides to inherit `mix` states, enabling complex styles like Upward Tracers and Glimmer to persist through reality transitions.

 **Engine & Performance:**
+*   **Bitmask State Management**: Eliminated GC overhead by replacing `Set` and `Map` objects with high-speed bitmasks and pre-allocated `Uint8Array` buffers for occupancy and frontier tracking.
-*   **Threaded State Persistence**: Implemented robust hot-swapping of SimulationWorker state, ensuring seamless transitions between effect-driven overrides and standard rain.
+*   **Threaded State Persistence**: Implemented robust hot-swapping of SimulationWorker state via `replace_state`, ensuring seamless transitions for active streams, base colors, and render modes.
-*   **Memory Efficiency**: Eliminated GC overhead in effect frontier tracking by switching from Sets to Bitmasks and pre-allocated buffers.
+*   **Transition Buffer**: Added a 5-frame masking delay during state swaps to eliminate visual flicker and ensure underlying simulation stability.

 #
 🚀 What's New in v8.5